minenux/3d_armor/README.md

 * The mods are **compatible with minetest 0.4, 5.2, 5.3, 5.4 and multicraft 2.X**
 * The damage is not distributed 100% between the armor, it is only **distributed according to the height of the hit** puch from hitter
 * Repairs are simplified, you will reapir using only one mod from xdecor of minenux project
+* Improved **optimized reduced textures, with more colorfull aditions**
+* The texture of **admin armor was improved with new desing**
+* Some checks for avoid nil on game for older engines

 ### Contribution